hddgpp/hddgpp/README.md

 - 🌱 I’m currently learning **Fullstack — focusing on React/TypeScript, problem solving, and persistence with localStorage/Data**

-- 👯 I’m looking to collaborate on **software projects that involve UI/UX, logic, storage,Data, and interaction.**
+- 👯 I’m looking to collaborate on **software projects that involve UI/UX, logic, storage, Data, and interaction.**

 - 🤝 I’m looking for help with **Writing cleaner, more maintainable React code.**